WaveEngine/EvergineDocs/manual/basics/application/container.md

         {
             // Previous code :)

-            // You could register the service by type... this.Container.RegisterType<MyService>();
+            // You can register the service by type... this.Container.RegisterType<MyService>();
         }
     ...